ivanovrolls/asset-registry-sync/README.md

 **1. Structural validation is the primary defence, not the pattern screen.** `status` is constrained to a fixed enum (`active`, `inactive`, `maintenance`, `decommissioned`); `asset_id` must match `[A-Za-z0-9_-]+`; `timestamp` must parse as valid ISO 8601; `location` is capped at 100 characters.
 These constraints mean a field like `status` has no room for injected text at all; an enum is complete by construction, whereas a denylist of suspicious phrases can never be exhaustive against novel wording.
 This is why `location` (over-length, over-100-char payloads) got rejected by the length cap alone in testing, before the injection screen even ran.

-**2. Pattern-based injection screening is a secondary, best-effort layer.** `check_injection` scans only the genuinely free-text fields (`location`, `source`) against a list of known injection-style phrases (`"ignore previous instructions"`, `"disregard the above"`, script/eval/exec patterns, SQL-injection shapes, etc.), case-insensitively.
+**2. Pattern-based injection screening is secondary and best-effort** `check_injection` scans only the genuinely free-text fields (`location`, `source`) against a list of known injection-style phrases (`"ignore previous instructions"`, `"disregard the above"`, script/eval/exec patterns, SQL-injection shapes, etc.), case-insensitively.
 This is explicitly a denylist and is known to be incomplete — an attacker who avoids these exact phrasings would slip past it.
 It exists to catch obvious, unsophisticated attempts and to give the audit log something concrete to point at.

-**3. The real safety guarantee is structural, not detective.** No field from any feed is ever passed to an LLM, evaluated as code, or used to construct a command, file path, or query.
-Every field is only ever read, validated, compared, and stored as inert data.
-This means even an injection payload that evades both the enum constraints and the pattern screen has nowhere to actually execute; the agent has no code path that would interpret field content as an instruction.
-Detecting an attack and being structurally immune to its mechanism are different guarantees; this system leans on the second one.

 **Per-record, not per-file, rejection.** A malformed or malicious record only disqualifies itself, never the rest of its source file.
 Rejecting an entire feed over one bad record would discard good data unnecessarily.